 Face masks mandatory in all indoor public spaces

-From 1 December 2020 face masks must be work in all indoor public spaces and covered areas.
+Face masks must be worn in all indoor public spaces and covered areas.
 This includes educational institutions, public transport and locations where contact-based professions are carried out, as well as shops, town halls and train stations.
 Make sure the mask covers your nose, mouth and chin.

 Always stay 1.5 metres away from other people